eajbros/cse135-web/README.md

 ## Textual Content Compression

 After enabling mod_deflate, the HTML response is compressed using gzip before being sent over.
 With content-encoding: gzip, the transferred HTML file size is smaller than the original.

+## Removing Server Header

+- First we set ServerTokens in Apache to full to allow it to display Server information and in our case, our custom tag
+- We then installed and enabled the security2 module to be able to control our HTTP response headers
+- Then, we configued ModSecurity, assing the line, SecServerSignature "CSE 135 server" to overwrite the defaule Server header.
+- Then, restarting Apache we can now see Server: CSE 135 server in the header